marwanhresh/EX2/README.md

 To go from node S to node D we have 4 paths:

-1 \rightarrow 2 \rightarrow 4, with length equal to 2.
+1 --> 2 --> 4, with length equal to 2.

-1 \rightarrow 2 \rightarrow 3 \rightarrow 4, with length equal to 3.
+1 --> 2 --> 3 --> 4, with length equal to 3.

-1 \rightarrow 3 \rightarrow 4, with length equal to 2.
+1 --> 3 --> 4, with length equal to 2.

-1 \rightarrow 3 \rightarrow 2 \rightarrow 4, with length equal to 3.
+1 --> 3 --> 2 --> 4, with length equal to 3.

 As we can see, the shortest path has a length equal to 2.

 Also, we notice that we have two paths having a length equal to 2.
 Therefore, there are 2 shortest paths between node S and node D.